-dialog box requires you to enter the bead data folder and the sample data folder paths
+The next dialog box asks you to enter the bead data folder and the sample data folder paths.

-Keep the pixel size, file pattern prism angle settings the same as the bead data setup process (steps 1-4) and click OK
+Keep the pixel size, file pattern prism angle settings the same as used for the bead data setup process (steps 1-4) and click OK.